Yoneda Lemma for Simplicial Spaces: Basics Conventions

 \subsection{Complete Segal Spaces}

-The Reedy model structure can be localized such that it models an $(\infty,1)$-category.
+The Reedy model structure can be localized such that it models $(\infty,1)$-categories \cite{rezk2001css}.
 This is done in two steps.
 First we define {\it Segal spaces}.

-\begin{defone} \cite[Page 11]{Re01} A Reedy fibrant simplicial space $X$ is called a Segal space if the map
+\begin{defone} \cite[Page 11]{rezk2001css} A Reedy fibrant simplicial space $X$ is called a Segal space if the map

-is an equivalence for $n \geq 2$. \end{defone} Segal spaces come with a model structure, namely the {\it Segal space model structure}.
+is a Kan equivalence for $n \geq 2$. \end{defone} Segal spaces come with a model structure, namely the {\it Segal space model structure}.

-\begin{theone} \cite[Theorem 7.1]{Re01} There is a simplicial closed model category structure on the category $s\s^{Seg}$ of simplicial spaces, called the Segal space model category structure, with the following properties. \begin{enumerate} \item The cofibrations are precisely the monomorphisms. \item The fibrant objects are precisely the Segal spaces. \item The weak equivalences are precisely the maps $f$ such that $Map_{s\s}(f, W)$ is a weak equivalence of spaces for every Segal space $W$. \item A Reedy weak equivalence between any two objects is a weak equivalence in the Segal space model category structure, and if both objects are themselves Segal spaces then the converse holds. \item The model category structure is compatible with the cartesian closed structure. \item The model structure is the localization of the Reedy model structure with respect to the maps
+\begin{theone} \cite[Theorem 7.1]{rezk2001css} There is a simplicial closed model category structure on the category $\ss$ of simplicial spaces called the Segal space model category structure, and denoted $\ss^{Seg}$, with the following properties. \begin{enumerate} \item The cofibrations are precisely the monomorphisms. \item The fibrant objects are precisely the Segal spaces. \item The weak equivalences are precisely the maps $f$ such that $Map_{\ss}(f, W)$ is a weak equivalence of spaces for every Segal space $W$. \item A Reedy weak equivalence between any two objects is a weak equivalence in the Segal space model category structure, and if both objects are themselves Segal spaces then the converse holds. \item For two cofibrations $i$ and $j$, $i \square j$ is a cofibration, which is trivial if either of $i$ or $j$ are. \item The model structure is the localization of the Reedy model structure with respect to the maps

-for $n \geq 2$. \end{enumerate} \end{theone} A Segal space already has many characteristics of a category, such as objects and morphisms (as can be witnessed in \cite[Section 5]{Re01}), however, it is still does not model an actual $(\infty,1)$-category.
-For that we need {\it complete Segal spaces}.
+for $n \geq 2$. \end{enumerate} \end{theone} A Segal space already has many characteristics of a category, such as objects and morphisms.

+\begin{defone} Let $W$ be a Segal space.
+Then an {\it object} $x$ in $W$ is a point in $W_0$.
+Moreover for two objects $x,y$ we define the {\it mapping space} as the pullback